 Address: Plaça Leonardo da Vinci 4-5, Parc del Forum, 08019, Barcelona

-Car – nearest car parks are in the Forum building and Diagonal Mar Shopping Centre
+- Car – in addition, the nearest car parks are in the Forum building and Diagonal Mar Shopping Centre

-Closed Mondays (except public holidays), January 1, May 1, December 25
+- Closed on Mondays (however, except for public holidays), January 1, May 1, December 25

-Free admission first Sunday of every month, all day and Sundays through the year from 15h, February 12, May 18 and September 24
+- Free admission first Sunday of every month; in addition, with all day and Sundays through the year from 15h, February 12, May 18 and September 24